Philly Fed Business Outlook: Contraction in February,

 Note from Doug: Having lived for two wonderful years in Paoli, PA, a suburb west of Philadelphia just south of Valley Forge, I have a special interest in this regional indicator.
 But, more importantly, it gives a generally reliable clue as to direction of the broader Chicago Fed's National Activity Index.

 The first chart below gives us a look at this diffusion index since 2000, which shows us how it has behaved in proximity to the two 21st century recessions.
 The red dots show the indicator itself, which is quite noisy, and the 3-month moving average, which is more useful as an indicator of coincident economic activity.
-We can see periods of contraction in 2011 and 2012.
-At this point the contraction in 2013 was shallower and the trend has been rising since late spring.
+We can see periods of contraction in 2011 and 2012 and a shallower contraction in 2013.
+The indicator is now off its post-contraction peak in September of last year.

 In the next chart we see the complete series, which dates from May 1960.
-The average absolute monthly change across this data series is 7.9, which suggests that the 13.3 point change from last month has some statistical significance.
+The average absolute monthly change across this data series is 7.4, which shows that the 15.7 point change from last month is fairly substantial.